Exploration and Incentivizing Participation in Randomized Trials: Lower bounds for heterogeneous agents

 The adversary $\adv$ is constructed as follows.
-Types are drawn from the prior in the warm-up stage, while only type $\type$ will occur in the main stage.
-For the outcome distributions, we use the adversary $\adv_{\mystate_0}$ for the warm-up stage, followed by adversary $\adv_S\rbr{\E[\sampleD_t]:\, t\in S}$ for the main stage, as defined in \eqref{eq:IPS-LB}.
+For the first $t_0$ rounds, types are drawn from the prior and we use the adversary $\adv_{\mystate_0}$.
+For rounds $t>t_0$, only type $\type$ arrives, and we use adversary $\adv^\dag$ from \eqref{eq:IPS-LB-body}, determined by the expected sampling probabilities $\rbr{\E[\sampleD_t]:\, t\in S}$ (see \cref{lm:prelims-ips}).
 This reduces to the single type estimation problem, and by applying the same argument as in the proof of \cref{thm:LB-single}, we have that